carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 ```

 In order to be able to index properly the lines in the cursor must be converted from string type to dictionary type.
-I do this by creating linedict.
+I do this by converting each line in the curser output to dictionary form, and storing as the variable linedict.
 I then use landclassdict as an intermediate step which tallies the number of pixels of each land class within the boundary.
 I also tally totalcount in order to determine land class percent.
 I use the landclassdict dictionary to populate the classdict dictionaries.
-Using this method also allows the code to be more adaptive - if your HDF file uses a different classification scheme, this code will accommodate that as I have not hard-coded the land-class text values to their number key values.
+Using this method also allows the code to be more adaptive - if your HDF file uses a different classification scheme this code will accommodate you, as I have not hard-coded the land-class text values to their number key values.

-Note that I also include an if n = 0 statement which, only for the first iteration of the outer-most loop (see above where n is set), gathers the coordinates as a list and appends them to the coordslist (which is also set above).
+Note that I also include an if statement which, only for the first iteration of the outer-most loop, gathers the coordinates of the queried points as a list and appends them to the coordslist (which is set above).

- I store the data for each land class in classdict dictionary, which are collectively stored in the classlist list. classlist is then stored as one of the values in the yearlist list, along with the year.
+ I store the data for each land class in the classdict dictionary, which are collectively stored in the classlist list. classlist is then stored as one of the values in the yearlist list, along with the year.

 ```python
     landclassdict = {}